benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 14.md

 #tcp_reassembly

-The receiver-side socket buffre can only contain so much out-of-o
+The receiver-side socket buffer can only contain so much out-of-order data.
+As a consequence, any subsequent out-of-order packets are dropped.
+Additionally, if there is too much packet reordering, the TCP application-level throughput will suffer.

+## Stream-Oriented Data Transfer
+TCP is a stream-oriented data transfer, meaning that a TCP socket will receive data in a continuous stream.
+When `sock.recv(n)`